Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 day_wed         1.00
 ```

 Some of the variables have relatively high variance, like *DMC* and *DC*, whereas others are constrained between 0 and 1, like day of week.
-Linear regression can adjust to this variance with the magnitude of its coefficients, but it's really good practice to normalize or standardize first.
-If you leverage *regularization* or *Gradient Descent*, you must normalize/standardize.
-We won't normalize/standardize here.
+Linear regression can adapt to this variance by adjusting the magnitude of its coefficients, but it's really good practice to scale your data first.
+> Technical note: To scale your data means to set the range of reach variable to be roughly the same (e.g. all features are bounded by values between 0 and 1.
+Normalization and standardization are common methods to scale data but there are others as well.
+If you leverage *Regularization* or *Gradient Descent*, you must scale your data.

+We won't scale the data here.
 You'll understand why shortly.

 For now let's pretend we're in good shape.
 On to the modeling.